skranz/dbmisc/README.md

 ```
 You can take a look at the generated database with some software like [https://sqlitestudio.pl](https://sqlitestudio.pl).

-Alternatively, if you already have some connection `db` to an existing database, you can create or update existing tables based on your schema file with the command `dbCreateSchemaTable`.
-Example:
+Alternatively, if you already have some connection `db` to an existing database, you can create or update existing tables based on your schema file with the command `dbCreateSchemaTables`:

 ```r
 db = dbConnect(RSQLite::SQLite(), file.path(db.dir, "userdb.sqlite"))
 dbCreateSchemaTables(db=db,schema.file=schema.file,update=TRUE)
 ```
 The argument `update=TRUE` (TRUE is the default value for update), means that if a table with a same name as in the schema already exists, the table is updated given the new schema.
 The existing data is converted to the new schema.
 Newly added columns will be filled with NA values.
-If `update=FALSE` all existing data is deleted.
+If `update=FALSE`, all existing data is deleted.
+Of course, for safety reasons always make a backup of your database, before you modify it in this way.

-It could be the case that you already have some data in R, e.g. from a CSV file, which you want to store in a database table.
+It could be the case that you already have some data in R, e.g. from a CSV file, for which you want to generate a database table.
 To avoid typing the whole schema, you can use the little helper function `schema.template`, which generates a skeleton of the yaml code for the schema and copies it to the clipboard.
 Consider the following code
 ```r
 df = data.frame(a=1:5,b="hi",c=Sys.Date(),d=Sys.time())
 schema.template(df,"mytable")